isomerpages/moe-fuhuapri/_general-information/School Administration/Financial Assistance.md

 ![](/images/qrcode%20fas.jpg)

+For more information on MOE FAS, please refer to the [Frequently Asked Questions](https://www.moe.gov.sg/financial-matters/financial-assistance).

+The DigitalAccess@Home scheme provides subsidised broadband and laptops/tablets to lower income families.
+Parents can apply online at www.digitalaccess.gov.sg

 If you require assistance, please contact us at 6562-4370.

-For more information on MOE FAS, please refer to the [Frequently Asked Questions](https://www.moe.gov.sg/financial-matters/financial-assistance).

-Students who need additional help can approach General Office, email to [fhps@moe.edu.sg](mailto:fhps@moe.edu.sg) or contact the school at **65624370** for further information.